crystallabs/crysterm/README.md

 - There is no `Image` widget which can display an image in ANSI or an overlay.
 Use one or the other (`Widget::Image::Ansi` or `Widget::Image::Overlay`) explicitly. (`Image::Ansi` does not exist yet.)

 If you notice any problems or have any suggestions, please submit an issue.

+## Work in progress

+- There exists a default style object in `Crysterm::Style.default`.
+It will be the default value for all `style` arguments

 ## Thanks